opentracing-contrib/python-cassandra/README.md

 QueryTracing(self.session, span_name='execute')
 ```

 All the spans will be sent to the tracer with the name `execute`.
+Note the query string will still be sent in the tag `db.statement`.

 ### Using a prefix